KinzaRehman/KinzaRehman/README.md

 - 👋 Hi, I’m @KinzaRehman
-- 👀 I am a dedicated data scientist deeply passionate about harnessing the power of machine learning and artificial intelligence to better user expereince.
-My expertise lies in cleaning redundencies, analytical thought process, statistical analysis, data visualization and porblem solving.
-My goal is to create impactful solutions that combine technology with creativity, to push boundaries of what is possible with in the realm of ML/AI applications.
+- 👀 I am a data enthusiast with over 3 years of experience.
+I love using data to create solutions for reiterative problems.
+With time and practice theres nothing you can't learn!

-- 🌱 I’m currently learning how to monetize and import data from different sources.
+- 🌱 I’m currently learning SQL, Python use cases in machine learning and artifical intelligence.
 - 💞️ I'm working towards getting my masters in computer engineering and data statistics.
 - 📫 You can reach me at kinzar689@gmail, or my linked in www.linkedin.com/in/kinza-rehman-378aa921a :)